Hoegeng Iman Santoso: Early life and education

 Hoegeng was born in Pekalongan on 14 October 1922.
 His birth name was Iman Santoso.
 The name "Hoegeng" was taken from the word "bugel" (to "bugeng" and then "hugeng"; which means fat) due to him being fat as a child.
 His father was Soekarjo Kario Hatmodjo from Tegal, a prosecutor in Pekalongan and his mother was Oemi Kalsoem.
 He had two younger sisters, Titi Soedjati and Soedjatmi.
 Hoegeng wanted to be a policeman because he was influenced by his father's friend Ating Natadikusumah, who was the chief of police in his hometown.
 Another law-related officer who was his father's friend was Soeprapto.

 Hoegeng enrolled at Hollandsch-Inlandsche School (HIS; elementary school) Pekalongan and graduated in 1934.
 He then enrolled at Meer Uitgebreid Lager Onderwijs (MULO; middle school) in the same town and graduated three years later.
 He moved to Yogyakarta to continue his studies at Algemene Middelbare School (AMS; high school) majoring in Western languages and literature.
-While at AMS, Hoegeng befriended his senior Burhanuddin Harahap, his classmate Soedarpo Sastrosatomo, and his juniors Usmar Ismail and Rosihan Anwar.
+While at AMS, Hoegeng befriended his senior Burhanuddin Harahap, his contemporary Soedarpo Sastrosatomo, and his juniors Usmar Ismail and Rosihan Anwar.
 In 1940, after graduating, he moved to Batavia to continue his studies at Recht Hoge School (RHS; law college), although some of his family members wanted him to enroll at Middlebare Opleiding School Voor Inlandsche Ambtenaren (MOSVIA; civil service college).
 There he was involved in a student organization named Unitas Studiosorum Indonesiensis (USI).
 In the organization, he met Soebadio Sastrosatomo, Subandrio, Oemar Senoadji, Chairul Saleh, and Hamid Algadrie.

 In March 1942, Japan occupied the Dutch East Indies.
 Initially, Hoegeng felt relieved by the Japanese's arrival.
 But, then the Japanese military closed the RHS.
 Hoegeng then returned home in April; he used his free time to sell eggs and Japanese school books traveling from one city to another including Pati and Semarang with his friend Soehardjo Soerjobroto.
 In Semarang, he met his relative and was offered to work at Hoso Kyoku radio station.
 He was accepted and began to work one month later.
 While working at the station, he enrolled in a police course opening in Pekalongan.
 Hoegeng then applied and was accepted as one of eleven members of the police force out of 130 applicants.

 He joined the Marshall General School in Military Police School, Fort Gordon, Georgia, United States.